SQAPractical/ASK/README.md

     (your currently branch will appear in green)

     ----
-3. Make your changes
+3. Make your changes - to create `new feature file` and add some feature and scenario, also steps

 4. Run `git status` - your changes will appear in red

 5. Add ALL your changes to staging by typing `git add .`